Absolutely! It's one of my flock's favourite foods.

 It's never been proven.
 The research has centered mainly on people, horses and goats.
 Chickens have never been the focus, and it's just not possible to assume that because they work on mammals, they'll do the same for poultry.

-In any event, worms are generally not a problem for backyard flocks - they tend to affect chickens kept in large numbers and crowded conditions.
+In any event, worms should generally not be a problem for backyard flocks - they tend to affect chickens kept in large numbers and crowded conditions.
 If you do notice worms in your chickens' poop, check with a veterinarian to assess treatment options.

 Any treat should only be given in moderation, and only alongside their usual balanced feed.